Paularossi/AdDownloader/README.md

 6. 📥 **Download Media Content** → Access each `ad_snapshot_url` provided in the data to download the corresponding media content.

 7. 📁 **Check Output** → Review all the downloaded media content and data inside the output folder with your `project_name`.

+8. 📈 **Optional - Explore Insights** → Perform ad creatives (text & image) analysis and visualize the outputs in a Dashboard.

 Each step in this pipeline is designed to ensure a smooth and efficient user experience, from data retrieval to processing and final output.
 Please note that this tool should only be used for research purposes.